fallen-icarus/cardano-loans/README.md

 borrower will never need to apply interest or penalties; they can continue making payments until the loan expires.

-The `minPayment` is the minimum required payment a borrower must make each compound period.
+The `minPayment` is the minimum required payment a borrower must make each compound period; it does not need to be in a single transaction.
 If the minimum payment has not been met by the time the next interest payment is required, the `penalty` will be applied to the outstanding balance.
 This field incentivizes the borrower to make regular payments on the loan.

 The `penalty` field determines what to do in the case a borrower fails to meet the required minimum payment.
 The penalty can be set to `NoPenalty` to make the offer more competitive against other